ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 16. Hopefully fixed Toll the Dead having wonky damage changes as you level.
 17. Replaced "No Divine Smite for Oathbreakers" (standalone mod) with Goon's version made for his paladin overhaul.
 18. Corrected this time for real for real Goodberry and Jack of All Trades.
 They have names/descriptions again rather than being blank or saying "Not Found."
 19. Updated a lot of mods.
+And then updated all of them again because I had to restart this update.
 20. ALFIRA LIVES!
 Alfira is now, once again, a recruitable companion for all playthroughs (even Dark Urge ones).
-21. ADDED "Minimal Main Menu" - if multiplayer fails to connect, try disabling this mod.
+21. Moved the "More Vulnerabilities Synergies" mod from optional to core.
+Feedback is still sought on whether or not this is a fun change to the game.
 22. ADDED "Aylin Always Summons Moonlight Slivers" ensuring the confrontation in the wizard tower in Act 3 is always exciting, no matter who you side with.
 23. Validated a bunch of files in various Listo patches to hunt down and remove syntax errors, and items with missing names/descriptions.